World Cup 2018 Scores: Reviewing Most Impressive Teams Entering Knockout Stage

 🇺🇾 vs. 🇵🇹 🇫🇷 vs. 🇦🇷 🇧🇷 vs. 🇲🇽 🇧🇪 vs. 🇯🇵 🇪🇸 vs. 🇷🇺 🇭🇷 vs. 🇩🇰 🇸🇪 vs. 🇨🇭 🇨🇴 vs. 🏴 #WorldCup https://t.co/h3mCBrV0Tt

-We profile some of the more impressive teams to have featured in Russia thus far, comprising titanic powers who are merely fulfilling expectations, as well as smaller-stature sides who are performing above and beyond.
+Here, we profile some of the more impressive teams to have featured in Russia thus far, comprising the major names who are merely meeting expectations and smaller-stature sides punching above their weight.

 Sweden

-After beating Italy and the Netherlands in UEFA qualification to take their spot in the World Cup, Sweden don't look liable to stop for anyone in Russia and in fact looked most impressive in their final group game.
+After beating Italy and the Netherlands in UEFA qualification to take their spot in the World Cup, Sweden don't look ready to stop for anyone in Russia and were most impressive in their final group game.

-A 3-0 trouncing of Mexico has boosted their stature immensely, and after topping Group F to set up a last-16 meeting with Switzerland, blogger Sam Freedman commented on how close they are to ending a long World Cup drought:
+A 3-0 trouncing of Mexico has boosted their confidence, and after the Swedes topped Group F to set up a last-16 meeting with Switzerland, blogger Sam Freedman commented on how close they are to ending a long World Cup drought:

 Sam Freedman @Samfr